-The following table sets out information in respect of the Company's compensation plans under which equity securities are authorized for issuance as at December 31, 2023.
+The following table sets out information in respect of the Company's compensation plans under which equity securities are authorized for issuance as at December 31, 2024.

-Plan Category (1) Number of securities to be issued upon exercise of outstanding options, warrants and rights (2) Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (3) Equity compensation plans approved by securityholders 16,950,000 \$0.24 36,577,071 Equity compensation plans not approved by securityholders N/A N/A N/A Total 16,950,000 \$0.24 36,577,071
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (2) Equity compensation plans approved by securityholders 29,250,000 \$0.20 24,277,071 Equity compensation plans not approved by securityholders N/A N/A N/A Total 29,250,000 (3) \$0.20 24,277,071 (3)

-- (1) The RSU Plan, which has been terminated effective April 12, 2024, is not included herein.
-Prior to the termination of the RSU Plan, no restricted stock units were issued by the Company.
-For more information on the RSU Plan, see "Stock Option Plan and Other Incentive Plans" above. - (2) Pursuant to the Option Plan, the maximum aggregate number of common shares issuable pursuant to options awarded under the Option Plan, together with the number of the Company's common shares issuable under outstanding security-based compensation granted otherwise than under the Option Plan, may not exceed 10% of the issued and outstanding common shares from time to time.
-For more information on the Option Plan, and proposed amendments to the Option Plan, see "Stock Option Plan and Other Incentive Plans" above, and "Particulars of Matters to be Acted On Approval of Stock Option Plan" below. - (3) Based on the 535,270,712 issued and outstanding common shares of the Company as at December 31, 2023.
+- (1) Pursuant to the Legacy Option Plan, the maximum aggregate number of common shares issuable pursuant to options awarded under the Legacy Option Plan, together with the number of the Company's common shares issuable under outstanding security-based compensation granted other than under the Legacy Option Plan, may not exceed 10% of the issued and outstanding common shares from time to time.
+For more information on the Legacy Option Plan, and proposed amendments to the Option Plan, see "Stock Option Plan and Other Incentive Plans" above. - (2) Based on the 535,270,712 issued and outstanding common shares of the Company as at December 31, 2024. - (3) Stock options granted under the Legacy Option Plan, will continue to be governed by the Legacy Option Plan and as of February 4, 2025, no further Legacy Options will be granted under the Legacy Option Plan. - (4) Effective February 4, 2025, the Board adopted the Performance Share Plan, see "Stock Option Plan and Other Incentive Plans" above.